-MaryBeth Smith has been in the corporate business world for more than two decades.
+MaryBeth Smith has been in the corporate business world for nearly three decades.
 She is the perfect balance of ingenuity and inventiveness for Colin in both marriage and business.
 Helping to grow the company through acquisitions and leadership, she is the backbone of the Roundabout Catering and Roundabout Grill’s businesses.

 She is also a talented designer and a stickler for detail.
 When it comes to planning events outside of the kitchen, MaryBeth is extremely resourceful.
 She will take the colors, themes, style and location of your event and bring it to life.
 She operates a tight ship, but her caring attitude and natural business instinct has led the company into double-digit growth year-after-year.
-MaryBeth treats the staff like a family and empowers her staff to believe what they can achieve.
+MaryBeth treats the staff like a family and empowers her team to believe what they can achieve.

 Favorite food: Anything Italian.